Priyank2914/instagram_clone/README.md

 PRIYANK RANJAN
 B.TECH ECE
 VIT CHENNAI
-this the REST API of instagram clone.
+this is the REST API of instagram clone.
 Router below:-
 /           --> Homepage
 /createuser --> for creating new user